Cragady/Word-Guess-Cli/README.md

   Runs the `Letter()` constructor on each letter of the word passed to it, stores the object in the array `letterAct` and then runs the function `letterChecker()` in each letter object then logs the values returned from each letter to display something like this: `_ _ _ _ _   _ _ _   _ _ _ _ _` for a blank letter.

   * **charChecker()**
   Checks the guessed letter passed to it and changes the character to reflect the underlying letter if the guess is correct, then logs the result to the console.
-It would display something like this: `_ _ s s _   _ _ _   _ _ s _ _` if s was passed to `charChecker()` and was correct.
+It would display something like this: `_ _ s s _   _ _ _   _ s s _ _` if s was passed to `charChecker()` and was correct.

 **index.js**